m4olivei/woocommerce-attribute-pricing/README.md

 Add the ability for administrators to affect variable product pricing by attributes.

+## Installation

+* Woocommerce 1.6.x users should apply the patch to woocomerce found in woocommerce_patches/1690_add_action_product_variation_linked.patch.
+This patch made it into Woocommerce 2.0.x (see https://github.com/woothemes/woocommerce/issues/1690)
+* Enable the plugin in the usual way

 ## Usage

 * Enable the plugin in the usual way.